madeupname/mallard/README.md

 Long term goals:
 * Generate a large set of metrics/indicators.
 * Turn that into the world's greatest stock screener for anyone who knows SQL.
-* Easily generate datasets to use in backtesting (e.g., [Lumibot](https://github.com/Lumiwealth/lumibot/)) and ML.
+* Easily generate datasets to use in backtesting and ML.

 Disclaimer: I am not associated with any vendor or project used by Mallard.

 ## Installation and Configuration
 Decide where your data directory will be.
 It will hold all files from data providers and the database, so expect it to be >10GB assuming you're getting the full dataset of price and fundamentals.
 That's with the quality filters enabled.
-Mine with various metrics generated is currently 10GB.
+Mine with various metrics generated is currently >70GB.

 Copy `example_config.ini` to your data directory and edit it as needed.
 Must add your Tiingo API token.